 In some applications, it is acceptable to drive the sample clock inputs with a single-ended CMOS signal.
-In such applications, directly drive CLK+ from a CMOS gate, while bypassing the CLK- pin to ground with a 0.1 $\mu F$ capacitor.
-Although the CLK+ input circuit supply is AVDD (1.8 V), this input is designed to withstand input voltages up to 3.6 V, making the selection of the drive logic voltage very flexible.
-When driving CLK+ with a 1.8 V CMOS signal, it is required to bias the CLK- pin with a 0.1 $\mu F$ capacitor in parallel with a 39 k $\Omega$ resistor (see Figure 49).
+In such applications, directly drive CLK+ from a CMOS gate, while bypassing the CLK- pin to ground using a 0.1 μF capacitor in parallel with a 39 k $\Omega$ resistor (see Figure 49).
+CLK+ may be directly driven from a CMOS gate.
+This input is designed to withstand input voltages up to 3.6 V, making the selection of the drive logic voltage very flexible.
+When driving CLK+ with a 1.8 V CMOS signal, biasing the CLK- pin with a 0.1 μF capacitor in parallel with a 39 k $\Omega$ resistor (see Figure 49) is required.
 The 39 k $\Omega$ resistor is not required when driving CLK+ with a 3.3 V CMOS signal (see Figure 50).